 Jesus said, “you are the salt…” and “you are the light…” and we must not lift these two identity markers from their context.
 Those described in the beatitudes are the salt of the earth and the light of the world.
 Character proceeds influence.

 Look more closely at true followers of Christ through the lens of the beatitudes

-The journey with Christ begins with poverty of spirit (Matthew 5:3).
+The journey with Christ begins with poverty of spirit.
 It’s a recognition of emptiness that comes from the humbling truth that I have nothing to commend myself to God.
 The Christian life begins where this beatitude.
-There is no salvation encounter with God apart from poverty of spirit.
+There is no salvation from God apart from poverty of spirit.
 We know that God “resist the proud and gives grace to the humble” ( I Peter 5:6).

 The one who is poor in spirit has become aware of his spiritual emptiness and complete dependence on the grace of God.
 He stands empty handed and without pretense before God.
 He is like the tax-collector who beats his chest and pleads for mercy as a self-confessed sinner (see: Luke18:10-14).
 Coming to such an awareness is a sources of sadness.
 It leads to mourning and sorrow over sin.
 This experience of brokenness has led to a spirit of meekness, a different outlook toward others.